gordfisch/mymusesimple/README.md

-# MyMuseSimple for Joomla #
+# MyMuse for Joomla #

 Sell your tunes online.
+Sell your merchandise.
 A component for Joomla.
 This is a test site.
 Find the official release at http://www.joomlamymuse.com

 ## The component files are in the src directory ##